 Initially Black settlement in Amherstburg was very popular due to its proximity to the American border.
 The Amherstburg Freedom Museum gives a fascinating look at the early community, and includes the museum, a church and log cabin home.
 The Nazrey African Methodist Episcopal Church demonstrates the importance of churches for the freedom seekers.
 Not only was it used to worship, but it offered a learning space for people denied an education south of the border.
 The Taylor Log Cabin is an example of what living spaces were like for early settlers.

 Twenty minutes east of Windsor is the John Freeman Walls Historic Site and Underground Railroad Museum.
-John Freeman Walls, a former slave from North Carolina travelled the Underground Railroad with his master’s widow Jane and her children.
+John Freeman Walls, a former enslaved person from North Carolina travelled the Underground Railroad with his 'master’s' widow Jane and her children.
 Later, John and Jane got married and the homestead he built was also used as a safehouse.
-Today, the site showcases artifacts that are reminders of the cruelty of slavery and the creative measures taken to secretly transport and hide people from slave hunters.
-The 8 hectare property also has a cemetery and a walkway that recreates the conditions freedom seekers experienced fleeing dogs and slave hunters.
+Today, the site showcases artifacts that are reminders of the cruelty of slavery and the creative measures taken to secretly transport and hide people from hunters.
+The 8-hectare property also has a cemetery and a walkway that recreates the conditions freedom seekers experienced fleeing tracker dogs and hunters.
 The descendants of John Freeman Walls continue to educate people about his legacy at this significant heritage site.
 A virtual tour of the museum is also available.

 Unveiled in 2001, The Tower of Freedom is an Underground Railway monument that captures the emotional exhilaration of the freedom seekers once they stepped onto foreign soil.
 The monument also acknowledges the various communities in Southern Ontario where freedom seekers settled.

-Descendants of slaves from the Buxton community provide tours and tell stories about the experiences of their ancestors at the Buxton National Historic Site & Museum.
+Descendants of enslaved people from the Buxton community provide tours and tell stories about the experiences of their ancestors at the Buxton National Historic Site & Museum.
 The property has a cozy little one room schoolhouse, a log cabin, a picnic area, a barn and a cemetery.
-The schoolhouse was built by former slaves in 1861 and operated until 1967, when it was converted into a museum.
+The schoolhouse was built in 1861 and operated until 1967, when it was converted into a museum.

 Uncle Tom’s Cabin was the home of Josiah Henson, who fled slavery with his wife and four children in 1830.
 Although he was maimed from the abuse he suffered, he still had the will and perseverance to carry his smallest children on his back in his bid to escape.
 It took six weeks for the family to reach freedom.
 Josiah Henson then embarked on more courageous trips as a conductor of the Underground Railway and guided over 100 people to freedom.
 Author Harriet Beecher Stowe was so inspired by his biography that she wrote a book loosely based on him called “Uncle Tom’s Cabin”, which was one of the catalysts for the start of the American Civil War.
 Josiah Henson remained a permanent resident in Canada.
 As a community leader, he helped create the Dawn Settlement, a community where newcomers could receive an education and enroll in training programs to become more self-sufficient.
 The area where he lived is now known as Dresden.

-Many former slaves living in the southern regions of Ontario migrated to northern regions in search of economic opportunities and out of fear of being kidnapped by slave hunters, who were actively recapturing people close to the US border.
+Many former enslaved people living in the southern regions of Ontario migrated to northern regions in search of economic opportunities and out of fear of being kidnapped by hunters, who were actively recapturing people close to the US border.